Quantum Bayesian Error Mitigation Employing Poisson Modelling over the Hamming Spectrum for Quantum Error Mitigation: Discussion on Entropy

 \section{Discussion on Entropy}

 We discuss entropy to help provide some insights with respect to relating Q-BEEP and its capabilities to quantum algorithm entropy.
-There exists high diversity in observable Shannon entropy for quantum algorithms, for example the Bernstein Vazirani has an ideal entropy of $0.0$ \cite{nagata2017generalization}, whereas Quantum Random Number generators \cite{li2020qasmbench} have a maximum entropy for the respective number of outputs, with all outputs being equally likely.
-With quantum algorithm graph states having $2^n$ nodes, higher entropy's lead to a more balanced P value across each node within \sol{}'s state graph.
+There exists high diversity in observable Shannon entropy for quantum algorithms, for example the Bernstein Vazirani has an ideal entropy of $0.0$ \cite{nagata2017generalization}, whereas Quantum Random Number generators \cite{li2020qasmbench} have a maximum entropy, with all outputs being equally likely.
+With quantum algorithm graph states, higher entropy's lead to a more balanced P value across each node within \sol{}'s state graph.
 For corrective analysis on post-induction state graphs, this creates difficulty in discerning between results that are errors and have an underlying contribution to the distribution.
-This can be attributed to the ratio of $\frac{P_B}{P_A}$ in \sol{}, which requires node probability imbalance across the state graph to make changes to the distribution, and to correct errors.
+This can be attributed to the ratio of $\frac{P_A}{P_B}$ in \sol{}, which requires node probability imbalance across the state graph to make changes to the distribution, and to correct errors.

 As demonstrated in Figure \ref{fig:entropy_analysis} we compute the entropy of each expected output distribution from QASMBench, and compare it to the performance gain.
 We observe a strong inverse linear correlation between the correcting ability of \sol{} and an algorithm's expected information entropy, with an $R^2$ value of -0.82.
-Therefore, based on this evaluation, we expect \sol{} to have better performance when applied to algorithms that have predominant outputs, and not equal probability highly diverse algorithms such as the Quantum Fourier Transform.
+Therefore, based on this evaluation, we expect \sol{} to have better performance when applied to algorithms that have predominant outputs, and not equal probability highly diverse algorithms.